dataArtisans/flink-training-web/exercises/toFromKafka.md

   --from-beginning
 ~~~

 **Note:** Kafka topics are designed as durable logs.
 Restarting a program that writes to a Kafka topic means that all records are appended, i.e., the topic is not overwritten!
-Check the [hands-on instructions]({{ site.baseurl }}/dataStream/3-handsOn.html) to learn how a topic can be removed.
+Check the [Kafka instructions]({{ site.baseurl }}/kafka.html) to learn how a topic can be removed.

 ### Reading from Kafka